ncatlab/nlab-content/pages/6/2/6/7/7626/content.md

 Often this is motivated as a generalization of the [[boson]]- or [[fermion]]-"statistics" which enters the *[[spin-statistics theorem]]*, see [below](#AsGeneralizedBosonFermionStatistics).

-But the actual mathematical nature of anyons must be different from that of elements of [[boson]]/[[fermion]]-[[Fock spaces]] and often remains somewhat uncertain in existing discussions.
+But the actual mathematical nature of anyons must be different from that of elements of [[boson]]/[[fermion]]-[[Fock spaces]] and often remains somewhat vague in existing discussions.
 One may recognize two different more concrete conceptualizations of *anyons* in the literature:

 1. {#AnyonicQuanta} **anyonic quanta** much like [[boson]]/[[fermion]] [[quanta]] but subject to an additional global [[interaction]] by [[Aharonov-Bohm effect|Aharonov-Bohm phases]] due to a [[flat connection|flat]] *[[fictitious gauge field]]* which is sourced by and coupled to each of the quanta;